CLARIAH/scholarly-web-annotation-server/discussion/alexandria-and-rdfa-annotation-client.md

 - **motivation**: the Web Annotation standard has [a fixed list of motivations](https://www.w3.org/TR/annotation-model/#motivation-and-purpose).
 Scholars have indicated a requirement for different types of motivations.
 One solution would be to allow defining of sub-classes of motivations, e.g. specific forms of commenting, tagging or transcribing, so that they always maps to the fixed list.
 - **Audience**: we probably need to use [audience](https://www.w3.org/TR/annotation-model/#intended-audience) for user and group permissions.
 The [Working Group suggests](https://github.com/w3c/web-annotation/issues/119) to use the `type` property and [schema.org's audience schema](http://schema.org/Audience).
 See also the [permission model discussion](https://github.com/marijnkoolen/rdfa-annotation-client/blob/master/discussion/handling-permissions.md) in this repository.

+PB: I think in terms of annotation 'sets', collections of annotations made for a specific purpose, either for the purpose of organising one's own work (look at for thesis chapter 1) of for more publishable sets (Companion piece to article xyz, Biographical annotations to the persons mentioned in this edition).
+We agreed that motivation doesn't seem to fit this concept.
+We could use another property or an RDF list to implement it (or another annotation, with the annotations belonging to the set as its target?).
+Anyhow, it seems to me that permissions will usually be set at the 'set' level.
+I don't want to authorize someone to look at each of the annotations, I authorize him to look at all of the annotations in a set.
+Some sets could be worked on by multiple persons.
+To some extent this overlaps with the idea of annotation types, say 'comment on transcription', which you could ask, say, a review committee, to use when evaluating a digital edition.

 ### Storing and Retrieving Resource Structure

 **Registering complex resources**: based on earlier discussion, it makes sense for the client to check if the server knows about the structure of a resource that the client is annotating, and if the server doesn't, for the client to send the structural information of the resource and all it's subresources to register all their relationships.
 Currently, it seems like Alexandria only has an endpoint for registering individual subresources with an `isPartOf` relationship with a resource.
 When the resources is highly complex, this would require many API calls.
 An alternative is for the server to traverse all relationships of a complex resource and store each relationship along the traversal.
 This could be done using the same endpoint, or to have a separate endpoint for registering complex resources similar to the endpoint for registering [IIIF annotation lists](http://huygensing.github.io/alexandria/alexandria-acceptance-tests/concordion/nl/knaw/huygens/alexandria/webannotation/WebAnnotation.html).